Thyra Thomson: Political career

-Thyra returned with her sons to Wyoming and in 1962, she was elected Wyoming Secretary of State beginning a long and distinguished political career.
-She was the first woman to be elected to that position in Wyoming.
+Upon returning to Wyoming with her sons, Thomson was elected Wyoming Secretary of State in 1962, becoming the first woman to hold that position in the state.
+She would go on to serve a lengthy career in that office.

 Though her name was repeatedly suggested for higher office, Thyra chose to remain Secretary of State and ex-officio lieutenant governor, and she was elected six times by Wyoming voters.
 When she chose to retire at the end of 1986, she had served 24 years, longer than any state house official in Wyoming's history.
 Because Wyoming has no lieutenant governor Thomson as secretary of state was acting governor on numerous occasions in the absence of both Republican and Democrat Chief Executives Clifford P. Hansen, Stanley K. Hathaway, and Ed Herschler.

 Thyra was lauded by both men and women for speaking up for citizen needs and concerns.
 As the two-paycheck family became prevalent and large numbers of women began to enter the job market during the 1970s, Thomson led efforts for equal pay for women and recognition of the comparable worth of women's jobs.
 She was vocal that adequate daycare at affordable prices was essential.
 Thyra became noted for regulating the sale of new issues of securities so that Wyoming investors had a fair balance between risk and reward, and as a result In 1974 she was elected President of the North American Securities Administrators, encompassing the fifty states, ten Canadian provinces and Mexico.
 At the request of the federal government Thyra became a member of Unesco's Youth Committee and Health, Education and Welfare's Allied Health Professional Council.
 The National Conference of Lieutenant Governors three times elected her Vice President, but because her official title was Secretary of State, the NCLG determined that it was inappropriate to name her President.